Skip to main content

 Delivery

-MVRsimulation’s CONUS++ 3D terrain is delivered on six external hard drives.
+MVRsimulation’s CONUS-NAIP 3D terrain is delivered on six external USB hard drives or on a direct-attached, large-volume (DALV) storage device.
 Each drive includes geospecific terrain of a region constructed from natural color imagery ranging from 0.24 to 1 mpp resolution.
 Each drive also includes 4 mpp resolution tiles derived from the 1 mpp terrain for customers who need a more compact version of the terrain.
 The hard drives are organized by region as shown in the following table.
 Click the thumbnail image of a region to view an enlarged image:

 Region coverage map